Russia commemorates pivotal Battle of Stalingrad

 She was born in Stalingrad on February 2, 1943, the day German Field Marshal Friedrich Paulus told his forces to cease fire after he was captured in a cellar by Soviet troops.

-"I think my mother went into labor out of relief or excitement.
+"I think my mother went into labour out of relief or excitement.
 I was born outside but I don't know exactly where," she told Reuters.

 SURGE OF PATRIOTISM